wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/index.md

 ### Compatible browsers

-Although I don't recommend any browser in particullar, and I'm not being paid for advertising them, here's a list of browsers you can use.
+Although I don't recommend any browser in particular, and I'm not being paid for advertising them, here's a list of browsers you can use.

 The ones marked with a green check (✅) I have tested myself.